-Inside South Sudan, some 1.9 million people are displaced internally, while outside the country there are now 1.6 million South Sudanese refugees uprooted, mainly in Ethiopia, Sudan, and Uganda.
+Inside South Sudan, nearly two million people are displaced internally, while outside the country there are now two million South Sudanese refugees, mainly in Ethiopia, Sudan, and Uganda.
 Many fear imminent attack or struggle with food insecurity.
-Uganda currently hosts the most South Sudanese refugees, having taken in more than half a million – (805,704 to be exact).
+Uganda currently hosts the most South Sudanese refugees, having taken in more than one million.

 As instability and violence in South Sudan continue, those who have fled urgently need protection, shelter and medical care.
 UNHCR is striving to restore hope to thousands who have been uprooted.
 However, without further funding and support, we will struggle to provide even the most basic assistance.
-UNHCR is calling on donors to provide US$781.8 million for South Sudan refugee operations, of which 8 per cent has been funded (as of 3 October 2017).
+UNHCR is calling on donors to provide US$883.5 million for South Sudan refugee operations, of which 29 per cent has been funded (as of 3 October 2017).

 Conflict has left millions in need of assistance